Tool Comparisons

 What's the main difference between Dropbox Transfer and WeTransfer?

 Dropbox Transfer is bundled into Dropbox subscriptions and integrates with your Dropbox storage, with delivery tracking on paid plans.
-WeTransfer is a standalone product optimized for fast one-off sends and has a far more generous free tier (2 GB vs 100 MB).
-Neither offers custom domains for download links.
+WeTransfer is a standalone transfer product optimized for fast one-off sends, now with Free and Starter allowances calculated over a rolling 30-day window.
+Neither is built around custom-domain download links.

 Which has the best download tracking?